keerthinalabotu/cse15l-lab-reports/CSE 15L_lab 4.md

 - `git commit -m ""` - this command commits the changes that were added into the local repository.
 - `git push` - pushes local repository changes to a remote repository.

+After this step the commit should be visible in the github.